Single Evening Tasting, London: 2004 Tuscany and Piedmont

 Varietally this is a tasting of two halves – four 100% Sangiovese wines from Tuscany and four 100% Nebbiolo (of course) wines from Piedmont.
 I have only tasted the Anfiteatro once, around ten years ago, but it was very good, and I expect it to have aged very nicely.
 Fontodi’s Vigna del Sorbo, and Felsina’s Rancia are flagship wines which have always performed impressively, all the more interesting for being Sangiovese varietals, and Il Poggione is always a benchmark Brunello – witness the 2001 in 2017.
 As on that occasion, expect bouquets with plenty of truffle, leather, and undergrowth, alongside the ripe / sour cherries, tar and roses ….

 For those of you who might wonder what a Co-operative’s wines are doing here, the Produttori del Barbaresco has to be one of the world’s finest Co-ops.
 I regularly use their basic Langhe Nebbiolo as a varietal yardstick on my Beginners Course, and its Single Vineyard Riservas sit very comfortably amongst the most illustrious of Barbaresco company.
 If you don’t yet know them, you will be in for a very pleasant surprise.
-Sandrone’s Le Vigne is a ‘traditional’ blend of vineyards from across the appellation and makes for a refined, fragrant expressions of the best of modern Barolo winemaking.
-I have yet to find the final wine … but, as I indicate, it will be something special like Mascarello & Figlio’s Monprivato, or Giacomo Conterno’s Francia.
+Sandrone’s Barolo Le Vigne is a ‘traditional’ blend of vineyards from across the appellation and makes for a refined, fragrant expressions of the best of modern Barolo winemaking, and Giuseppe Mascarello‘s Monprivato is a beautiful example of traditional, sweet, perfumed, refined Barolo – a treat in early maturity, as most of these should be.

 The wines range in retail cost from around £50 to £200+ a bottle.